OWASP/www-project-mobile-top-10/2023-risks/m7- security-misconfiguration.md

 - Weak or absent access controls: Allowing unauthorized access to sensitive functionality or data.
 - Failure to update or patch: Not applying necessary security updates or patches to the app or underlying components.
 - Improper storage of sensitive data: Storing sensitive data in plain text or weakly protected formats.
+- Insecure file provider path settings: a file content provider that was meant for internal application use is exposed to other apps or users, which could potentially compromise sensitive data or allow unauthorized access to application resources.
+- Exported activities: an activity that is meant for internal application use is exported and/or browsable, which exposes an additional attack surface.

 To determine if your app is vulnerable to security misconfigurations, you should conduct a thorough security assessment, including code review, security testing, and configuration analysis.